inesucrvenom/inesucrvenom.github.io/_posts/2016-03-01-talend-bank-example.md

 I've never seen DWH or ETL before in my life.
 After roughly 3 weeks of research and implementation, I've made a solution that made me proud.

-Unfortunately, I lost talend files for it, but I have materials I've prepared as a backup for the presentation in case my notebook fails to run it.
+Unfortunately, I lost Talend files for it, but I have materials that I've prepared as a backup for the presentation in case my borrowed notebook fails to run it.
 It's mix of English and Croatian, but I think it can still illustrate the process quite well.

 First, I had to do some research and experiment.
-While doing that I've made [this notes](projects/talend/bank-transactions/talend-research.pdf).
+While doing that I've made [this notes]({{ site.baseurl }}{% projects/talend/bank-transactions/talend-research.pdf %}).

 From that and through the project, I've prepared myself for [presenting my findings](/projects/talend/bank-transactions/talend-notes-for-presenting.pdf).